 1. Confirmation Deposit

-Accepted applicants will be requested to submit a deposit and state their intentions to enroll.
-This deposit is non-refundable after June 1 for fall applicants and after January 1 for spring applicants.
+Accepted applicants will be required to pay an Enrollment Fee before they are allowed to register for courses.
+This fee is non-refundable after May 1 for fall applicants and after November 1 for spring applicants.

 2. Financial Aid